-Where is it in the chart: It peaked at 24 last year (49 in the US), and there's a new single on the way.
+Where is it in the chart: It peaked at 24 last year and there's a new single on the way.

-What’s it about: It’s about getting stoned and dancing but, TBH, it could be about anything.
-These songs—upbeat tracks that surface out of a wormhole with immeasurable play-counts—can always be about anything.
-I think the word for it is “universal.”
+What’s it about: It’s about getting stoned and dancing but, TBH, could be about anything.
+These songs - upbeat tracks that surface out of a wormhole with immeasurable play-counts - can always be about anything.
+I think the word for it is “universal”.

-For fans of: Matt Costa; Jason Mraz; Colbie Callait; Mason Jennings; sentimental moments during reading days.
+FFO: Matt Costa; Jason Mraz; Colbie Calait; Mason Jennings; sentimental moments during Reading Week

 WHAT THE FUCK IS THE POINT?

-In a piece written for The Atlantic last year, Derek Thomson found that “The top 1 percent of bands and solo artists now earn 77 percent of all revenue from recorded music.”
-These are the Pharrells, the Bruno Mars, and the Ed Sheerans of the world, who have lucked out and become the fatcats of the music industry.
+In a piece written for The Atlantic last year, Derek Thomson found that “The top 1 percent of bands and solo artists now earn 77 percent of all revenue from recorded music” - i.e., the Pharrells, the Bruno Mars, the Ed Sheerans of the world, who’ve lucked out and become the fatcats of the music industry.

-As a result, the remaining artists on the chart don't have a big shot at longevity.
-Their best shot is a one-off, antagonistically catchy hit so they can eke out enough festival bookings and ad placements to keep them from getting real jobs.
-Tchami and Alesso are concrete between the cracks.
+As a result, the remaining artists in the chart don't go a big shot at longevity.
+Their best shot is a one-off, antagonistically-catchy hit so they can eek out enough festival bookings and Argos adverts to keep them from getting real jobs.
+Tchami and Alesso are concreting between the cracks.
 Expect the charts to get more anonymous as releasing a single becomes less like a stepping stone towards a long career in music and more like going to Vegas with three-months wages and hoping for the best.